Boundary Essentials

 Legal advice from a solicitor who specialises in property law or property litigation is essential if the question that needs answering revolves around the legal rights or obligations of yourself or of your neighbour.

-Your legal boundary according to paper title is based on its description in the title deeds and its position may be established by a good boundary demarcation and disputes surveyor in a well researched and analysed expert witness report.
+The legal boundary according to paper title is based on its description in the title deeds and its position may be established by a good boundary demarcation and disputes surveyor in a well researched and analysed expert witness report.

 Adverse possession of another person's land requires both actual possession and exclusive enjoyment of the disputed land for a period of at least twelve years if relying on legislation that pre-dates the Land Registration Act 2002.
 This Act came into force on 13 October 2003 and allows applicants to register their possessory title to neighbouring land after a period of ten years possession.
 On receipt of an application, Land Registry will alert the registered proprietor of the affected land, who has two years in which to evict the squatter.
 A squatter still in possession two years after his initial application to Land Registry may re-apply and will automatically be granted possessory title.